AI Tools for Teachers: An Independent Comparison

 The budget-conscious setup costs nothing.
 It requires more teacher time for prompt writing and output review, but it provides genuine value.
 The full investment setup costs approximately £200-400 per teacher per year but saves 3-5 hours per week in preparation and marking time.
 Most schools start with the budget option and add paid tools as specific needs become clear.

-Before using any AI tool with pupil data, run through this checklist.
+Before using any AI tool with learner data, run through this checklist.
 These are legal requirements under UK GDPR, not optional effective methods.
 For a fuller treatment of the ethical framework, see our guide to AI ethics in education.

 | Check | What to Look For | Red Flag |